kariswanjiru/kariswanjiru/README.md

 - I’m @kariswanjiru
-- 👀 I’m interested in Software devlopment.
+- 👀 I’m interested in Data Science and Software devlopment.
+- 🌍  I'm based in Nairobi ,Kenya
+- 📫 You can contact me at [wanjiruestar@gmail.com](mailto:wanjiruestar@gmail.com)
+- 🤝  I'm open to collaborating on Interesting projects
 - 🌱 I’m currently learning data science (using both R and Python) and Front-end development.
-- 📫 How to reach me ... @Wanjiruestar on Twitter

 ### Skills
 <p align="left">